Wardina Safiyyah: Personal life

 Wardina is the second child of six siblings.
 Her Australian father, Fadlullah Wilmot, was invited by Tun Abdul Razak the former Prime Minister of Malaysia to work in Malaysia.
 Mr Wilmot met her mother Asmah Abdul Ghani an Acehnese when he volunteered to teach English in Aceh, Indonesia.
 Her father is an active humanitarian currently working with Muslim Aid.

 Married to Ikhwan Johari in September 2002.
 She has 3 children; Amna Nafeesa, Azra Sareera and Imran Arrazi.

 Her work experience ranges from broadcasting, entertainment, journalism, advertising, writing, public speaking, conducting seminars and various social work particularly working with children, women and the underprivileged.

-Wardina will be best remembered as among the first "celebrity" in Malaysia to embrace covering up (the hijab).
-From a sexy model, she shocked the country when she decided to cover up and adorn the hijab.
-She later starred in the first hijab wearing shampoo commercial in the world for SUNSILK without showing a single strand of hair.
-The advertisement won awards and sales of the shampoo brand tripled.
-Instead of slowing down, Wardina become more popular than even before since adorning the hijab.
-Many were curious on why she wanted to change her look and lifestyle?
-She found herself gracing magazine covers and received overwhelming response as well as offers which she never expected to happen.
+One of the first celebrities in Malaysia to wear the hijab is Wardina.
+After switching to wearing hijab, Wardina appeared in a Sunsilk advert as one of the first shampoo commercials using a hijab-wearing model.
+The advert won several awards in the industry and the brand sales rose tremendously.
+Thereafter, she gained more exposure through additional magazine appearances and media opportunities.